 - there was excitement and contentment in the every day and in new places?

 - you don’t have to be “normal”?
 You can still be as weird as you like?!
 Who determines that anyway?

 - you can build new relationships with your family to make it work for all of you?

 - there were ways to tell your story which didn’t threaten others?
 Or you could find others who did want to listen to your stories?

 - subtle changes have taken place and you can investigate and uncover them?

 So much is about mindset.
 In the survey I did a couple of years back (with Cate Brubaker and Doreen Cumberford) on re-entry, only 26% of the respondents said they treated re-entry as a new adventure.
 That’s a pretty small percentage.
 Perhaps you could increase that score!
 You were an adventurous person when you left your home country, continued to be so while overseas – so why not now, in re-entry?
 Continue to be that adventurous, curious, weird person!!
 You don’t have to change those things just because you have come home.

-All it takes is a mindset shift, a reframing of your re-entry.
+All it takes is a mindset shift to reframe your re-entry.
 But sometimes you need someone to help you make that shift.
 Someone to walk alongside you to help you stay positive and curious as well as acknowledging the ups and downs.
 If you don’t have someone in your life who can walk alongside you, consider finding a re-entry coach or specialist who can support you.
 Do get in contact if you need help finding the right person for you.

 14th November 2018